nickynicolson/CalamusTraits/README.md

 ## Overview

-This project explores transitioning between trait matrices and textual descriptions of species, using a subset of the palm genus *Calamus*.
+This project explores how we can use LLMs to transition between trait matrices and textual descriptions of species, using a subset of the palm genus *Calamus*.

 Calamus was recently monographed in Henderson, A., 2020.
 A revision of Calamus (Arecaceae, Calamoideae, Calameae, Calaminae).
 Phytotaxa 445, 1–656. [doi: 10.11646/phytotaxa.445.1.1](https://doi.org/10.11646/phytotaxa.445.1.1)